daniel1820815/daniel1820815.github.io/_posts/2022-08-26-virl2-client.md

 Successfully installed virl2-client-2.2.1.post2
 ```

 Now I was back on the right path.
-Let's check if creating the testbed was working now.
+Let's check if creating of the testbed was working now.

 ## Finally create the pyATS testbed

+Run the Python script again:

 ```python
 (pyats-test) $ python create_testbed.py